Massachusetts Route 114: Route description

 Route 114 begins in Lawrence at Route 28, at the southern end of the O'Leary Bridge.
 It heads eastward along Merrimack Street before turning southward onto Parker Street, passing Lawrence Station as it does.
 It then bends southeastward at Andover Street, intersecting I-495 at Exit 100 (formerly 42).
-It then crosses the Shawsheen River into North Andover, becoming the Salem Turnpike.
-In North Andover, Route 114 crosses Route 133 before beginning a concurrency with Route 125 which lasts for over half a mile, passing through the Merrimack College campus in the process.
-It then continues through the town into Middleton, where it has a short wrong-way concurrency with Route 62 in the center of town.
+It then crosses the Shawsheen River into North Andover, becoming the Salem Turnpike and serving as the main retail corridor in the town.
+In North Andover, Route 114 passes through the town’s southern sections, closely paralleling the Andover town line, which passes within 300 feet of the highway at one point, with the parking lots of some businesses along the highway straddling both towns.
+It crosses Route 133 before beginning a concurrency with Route 125 which lasts for over half a mile, passing through the Merrimack College campus in the process.
+Near Merrimack’s East Campus and the athletic complex, Route 125 splits from 114 as a super-two bypass that provides access to Interstate 93, while Route 114 continues southeastward into Middleton, where it has a short wrong-way concurrency with Route 62 in the center of town.

 From Middleton, Route 114 heads into Danvers.
 In Danvers, Route 114 has interchanges with U.S. Route 1 and I-95 in quick succession before entering into Peabody.
 In Peabody, Route 114 passes the Northshore Mall just before meeting Route 128 at Exit 40 (formerly 25).
 It continues through the northeastern part of town, meeting the southern end of Route 35 before passing into Salem.

 In Salem, Route 114 crosses over Route 107 adjacent to the Salem Station.
 It then continues along North Street, which turns into Summer Street before the route turns eastward onto Norman Street.
 It then turns south onto Lafayette Street, becoming concurrent with Route 1A southward, until the two split in front of Salem State University, with Route 114 continuing southward, crossing the Forest River into Marblehead.
 The route finally ends at the intersection of Pleasant Street and Ocean Avenue, where it meets the eastern end of Route 129, at Marblehead's main fire station.